aymara/lima/lima_linguisticprocessing/src/linguisticProcessing/core/SpecificEntities/Overview_RuledBasedRecognizerAndNER.md

 ![](images/Autom1.gif?raw=true)

-Low level compilation process
+more details about compilation process
 ------------------------------
 In a first step, initRule create a RuleString object (with 3 input arguments: a string, a set of gazeteer, a set of subAutomaton)
-RuleString is a data structure which decompose elements of the rule after parsing.
+RuleString is a data structure which organize elements of the rule after parsing.
 RuleString is an intermediate artefact of the compilation process.

 RuleString constructor call RuleString::treatConstraints which call RuleString::addConstraint void RuleString::addConstraint(LimaString& constraint...) call Constraint constructor and add typed Constraint object (addAction, addUnaryConstraint, addBinaryConstraint..) and call Automaton insertConstraint.

 In a second step, initRule create and initialize a Rule Object from the RuleString.
 Rule is a final product of the compilation process, which will be saved in a binary file, an then loaded at run time.